 WARNING: the bio below is in first person.

 On screen, I've appeared in national commercials and Master of None.
 On stage, I performed and coached sketch comedy for five years at the recently deceased I.O West Theater and wrote for the 2017 CBS Diversity Showcase.
 My TV Spec Script was a SEMIFINALIST (top 2%) at the AUSTIN FILM FESTIVAL and won GRAND PRIZE in the Hollywood Screenplay Contest.
-One of my original pilots was a Quarterfinalist in Screencraft's Comedy Screenplay Contest and the Creative World Awards.
-Currently I'm co-writing a feature in development with talent from UTA attached.
+My original pilots have been a Quarterfinalist in WeScreenplay’s TV Contest, Screencraft's Comedy Screenplay Contest and the Creative World Awards.
+Currently I'm developing my short film into a feature.

 Lastly, yes the H is silent.
 See you at CVS!